dgroomes/open-telemetry-playground/manual-instrumentation/README.md

    * DONE Darn, the Telegraf OTLP receiver doesn't support the HTTP endpoint for OTLP data, only the gRPC endpoint.
 I'm going to explore the OpenTelemetry Collector instead.
 * [ ] Configure the metrics export to every 10 seconds instead of every 60 seconds.
-* [ ] Do I need to set the otel "service"?
-* [ ] Remove the auto-conf dependencies
+* [x] DONE Remove the auto-conf dependencies
-* [ ] Do we need the semantic conventions dependency declaration?
+* [x] DONE Do we need the semantic conventions dependency declaration?
 Isn't it already pulled in transitively?
 * [x] DONE (done but there's only one lonesome log?)
 Get JUL-to-SLF4J working.
 It's nice to be able to debug the OpenTelemetry instrumentation and it's also nice to use
   SLF4J because we like it.
 * [ ] Are we using the legacy metric conventions?
 We want the 1.0 semantic conventions and I think you actually need to